cardano-foundation/CIPs/CPS-????/README.md

 All de bruijn indexes are supposed to be natural numbers so the (-1) is guaranteed to not be used for real datums.
 The idea is similar to using `undefined` in Haskell where it points to a thunk that is guaranteed to raise an exception when used outside of just being a place holder for undefined functions.
 This invalid representation for `BuiltinData` would need to be hard-coded into plutus.

 According to the haddock documentation for `BuiltinData`, the constructor seems to be of the type `BuiltinInteger` which is just a type synonym for `Integer`.
-Futher, `mkConstr` has the type signature
+Further, `mkConstr` has the type signature

 ``` Haskell
 mkConstr :: BuiltinInteger -> BuiltinList BuiltinData -> BuiltinData